withastro/roadmap/proposals/0027-content-schemas.md

 ![Error log - Could not parse frontmatter in blog → columbia.md. "title" is required.](../assets/0027-frontmatter-err.png)

 This is why schemas are a _huge_ win for a developer's day-to-day.
-You get autocomplete for properties that match your schema, and helpful hints to fix properties that don't.
+Astro will autocomplete properties that match your schema, and give helpful errors to fix properties that don't.

 ## Importing globs of content can be slow